image of the recipe rebel cookbook cover on transparent background.The biggest sale we've ever had! Shop The Recipe Rebel Cookbook here 🎉

 • Add cold butter: cut it into small cubes and break it up with a pastry cutter or in the food processor, by pulsing on and off for a couple seconds until the butter is broken into pea-sized chunks.

-• Add cold water so that the butter does not become soft: and add just a little at a time until the pie dough comes together!
+• Add cold water, just a little at a time until the pie dough comes together!
 Use your hands or the food processor (again, always use the “pulse” button and not “on”) to work it until a ball forms.

 • Press the pie crust into a thick disc, wrap in plastic wrap and refrigerate or freeze until well chilled.
-I confess I have skipped this step a time or two in a pinch, but it really is going to give you the best results!
+I confess I have skipped this step a time or two in a pinch, and you can also chill after rolling if that’s easier.

 How to blind bake a pie crust: